jgoodman/absx/README.md

 absx > factory builds str as dicepool
 ```

+The above would create an actor with the alias of "str" with "dicepool" as it's class.

-We can now call actions on that actor...
+With our new actor, we can now call actions on it...

 ```
 absx > str rolls d20
 ```